krelinga/krelinga.github.io/laptop_font_scaling.md

 * `Settings > Appearance & Behavior > Appearance > Use Custom Font (Size)`

 Note that some of these may be changed by default when you change the others.
 I've found that 16 point font is about right for me.

+## XFCE Theme

+XFCE provides an alternative theme to help make the border directions around various windows a bit larger.
+There are two such themes right now:

+* `Default-hidpi`: a smaller increase in size.
+* `Default-xhidpi`: a larger increase in size.

+These themes can be selected in the `Window Manager` settings application.